 Bring your camera: Also, don’t forget to bring your camera as you will be seeing a lot of interesting performances and colorful costumes that you might not see elsewhere.
 Take advantage of the festival and make sure to take as much photos and souvenirs as you can.

 Date: Sinulog Festival is an annual festival which is held on the third Sunday of January.
-For 2014, it will be held as expected on January 19 (Sunday).
+For 2015, it will be held as expected on January 18 which is a Sunday.

 Location: Cebu, City